An Investigation on Learning, Polluting, and Unlearning the Spam Emails for Lifelong Learning: Discussion

 \section{Discussion}

 Restoring privacy, security, and usability is the goal of unlearning or forgetting systems as a whole.
 Even after unlearning polluted data, they aren't concerned with preserving any of the data that's already been entered into the system.
 The system's private data can still be exposed, the system's contaminated training data can still mislead prediction, and the system's faulty analytics can lead to erroneous suggestions.
 We showed how unlearning could be used in unlearning spam mail detection models, but to implement unlearning in a problem, we need to identify the problem associated with it; as each situation is idiosyncratic, researcher can come up with a model architecture that can unlearn data incrementally.
 Occasionally, the issue is simple to resolve.
 Some users may be aware of which of the user's data items are sensitive and would not wish to be reminded of those things in future interactions, for example.
 However, there are occasions when this becomes problematic.
 For example, a diligent operator can notice an unexpected decrease in spam detection rate, examine the event, and discover that some training data has been contaminated.
 We believe our approach to unlearning spam mail detection models are beneficial and can be integrated into the majority of email spam detection models to act instantly when polluted data is trained and unlearn the polluted data without retraining the entire model, which is paradigmatic, given the enormous size of the complete dataset and its inability to be retrained easily.
+An approach is presented for unlearning known polluted data, where the system owner knows which data is polluted and need unlearning.
+Still, in real-world scenarios, most of the time, it is unknown how models accuracy is harmed and which data must be removed to restore the model to its previous state, so, work can be done on identifying the pollution data due to which the model is being harmed and also to unlearn it automatically without human effort.
+Here, it is explained how unlearning could be performed on Naive Bayes, Decision trees, and Random forests.
+Researcher can develop architectures for every machine learning algorithm where unlearning is possible; for instance, unlearning on deep neural network where unlearning is done on neural networks.
+Only one model, in this case, has to unlearn the polluted data, but nowadays, once data is generated, it is trained to another model, and that data is trained to yet another model, and so on.
+However, in the approach presented here, only the first model forgets data; as part of future work, we invite other researchers to develop a solution to unlearn the polluted data across all models.